World Cup 2022: Who are the favourites to win the Qatar World Cup 2022 - including England, France and Germany

-Latest World Cup 2022 Odds: Who are the favourites to win World Cup, latest odds on France, England, Germany
+World Cup 2022 Latest Odds: Who are the favourites to win World Cup, latest odds on England, Brazil, Netherlands

 We’ve seen huge shocks from Saudi Arabia and Japan who both saw off Argentina and Germany respectively, while host nation England started like a train with a 6-2 win over Iran before stuttering against the USA on Friday.